Sam Nunn: Political career

 Nunn first entered politics as a member of the Georgia House of Representatives in 1968.
-He was elected to the United States Senate in 1972, defeating appointed U.S. Senator David H. Gambrell in the Democratic primary and U.S. Rep. Fletcher Thompson in the general election.
-Nunn retired from the Senate in 1997, offering a lack of "zest and enthusiasm" as justification.
+He was elected to the United States Senate in 1972, defeating appointed U.S. senator David H. Gambrell in the Democratic primary and U.S. Rep. Fletcher Thompson in the general election.
+Nunn was reelected in 1978, 1984, and 1990.
+After announcing that he would not run for a fifth term in 1996, Nunn retired from the U.S. Senate in 1997, offering a lack of "zest and enthusiasm" as justification.

-During his tenure in the U.S. Senate, Nunn served as chairman of the powerful U.S. Senate Committee on Armed Services and the Permanent Subcommittee on Investigations.
+During his tenure in the U.S. Senate, Nunn served as the chairman of the U.S. Senate Committee on Armed Services and the Permanent Subcommittee on Investigations.
 He also served on the Intelligence and Small Business Committees.
-His legislative achievements include the landmark Department of Defense Reorganization Act, drafted with the late Senator Barry Goldwater, and the Nunn-Lugar Cooperative Threat Reduction Program, which provided assistance to Russia and the former Soviet republics for securing and destroying their excess nuclear, biological and chemical weapons.
+His legislative achievements include the landmark Department of Defense Reorganization Act, drafted with the late senator Barry Goldwater, and the Nunn-Lugar Cooperative Threat Reduction Program, which provided assistance to Russia and the former Soviet republics for securing and destroying their excess nuclear, biological and chemical weapons.

 The Nunn-Lugar Cooperative Threat Reduction program deactivated more than 7,600 nuclear warheads.
-He was supposedly a top choice to be Secretary of Defense or State in 1992 and 1996 and in a prospective Gore cabinet in 2000.
+He was supposedly the "top choice" to be Secretary of Defense or State in 1992 and 1996 and in a prospective Gore cabinet in 2000.

 Overall, Nunn was a moderate-to-conservative Democrat who often broke with his party on a host of social and economic issues.
-He opposed the budget bill of 1993, which included provisions to raise taxes in order to reduce the budget deficit.
+He opposed the budget bill of 1993, which included provisions to raise taxes to reduce the budget deficit.
 He neither supported nor opposed Hillary Clinton's attempt to establish universal health care, though he spoke out very strongly against the proposed insurance mandate.

 Nunn actively worked to block President Bill Clinton's proposal to allow homosexuals to serve openly in the military.
+LGBT activist David Mixner openly referred to Nunn as an "old fashioned bigot" for opposing Clinton's plan to lift the military, though this was also reported to have angered the White House.

 In 2008, Nunn endorsed a new Pentagon study to examine the issue of homosexuals serving openly in the military: "I think [when] 15 years go by on any personnel policy, it's appropriate to take another look at it—see how it's working, ask the hard questions, hear from the military.
 Start with a Pentagon study."

 According to opensecrets.org, Sam Nunn received about $2.4 million during his 1989–1994 political career.
-His main contributors were the finance/insurance/real estate sector (totaling $411,665; $46,660 was received from Goldman, Sachs & Co), the defense industry, lawyers and lobbyists, the alcohol and non-alcoholic beverages industry (including Coca-Cola), and the agriculture sector.
+His main contributors were the finance/insurance/real estate sector (totaling $411,665; $46,660 was received from Goldman, Sachs & Co.), the defense industry, lawyers and lobbyists, the alcohol and non-alcoholic beverages industry (including Coca-Cola), and the agriculture sector.